-The inner circle of corporate executives have various opportunities to meet and socialise, which facilitates their social cohesion as an elite or social class, as well as some sort of consensus about directions that government policy should take.
+The inner circle of corporate executives have various opportunities to meet and socialise, which facilitates their social cohesion as an elite or social class, as well as the formation of some sort of consensus about directions that government policy should take.
 In 1998 Time magazine identified a number of what it called 'Power Camps' attended by the wealthy and powerful.
 These included:

 According to social psychology literature, "people who meet in relaxed settings, and see their group as exclusive, become even tighter with each other than people in ordinary groups.
 Even better, people in exclusive groups are more likely to listen to each other and come to a compromise if they have the task of figuring out what to do about some policy issue."